twalker/content-edible/readme.md

 - `saveSelection()` before focus leaves the editable element.
 - `focus()` and/or `restoreSelection()` on editable element before calling commands.

-## Contributing

-TODO

 ---------------------
 TODO:

-- finish unit tests. how to test range related tests?
 - register w/bower once unit tests pass in FF and Chrome.
+- finish selection-based unit tests.
+How to test range related tests?

 ---------------------